Kirip Chaliha

-Kirip Chaliha (born 1November 1955) is a member of the 14th Lok Sabha of India.
-He represents the Gauhati constituency of Assam and is a member of the Indian National Congress (INC) political party.
-He hails from Sivsagar,Assam.
+Kirip Chaliha (born 1November 1955) was a member of the 14th Lok Sabha of India.
+He represented the Gauhati constituency of Assam and is a member of the Indian National Congress (INC) political party.
+He hails from Sivsagar, Assam.

 He was also previously a member of the 10th Lok Sabha also having represented the Gauhati.
+He is a congress loyalist and true soldier of INC.